 The District provides post-employment benefits to certain eligible employees through the OPEB Plan, a single-employer defined benefit plan administered by the District.
-Management of the plan is vested with the School Board of the District.
+Management of the plan is vested with the school board of the District.
 All post-employment benefits are based on contractual agreements with employee groups.
 Eligibility for these benefits is based on years of service and/or minimum age requirements.
 These contractual agreements do not include any specific contribution or funding requirements.
-The plan does not issue a separate financial report.